Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-aquatic insects, crustaceans, and occasionally other small fish
+Aquatic insects, crustaceans, and occasionally other small fish

 This colorful, small sunfish is widely distributed throughout Iowa.
 It is most commonly found in the man-made lakes, natural lakes and interior streams.
-It is occasionally observed in the Mississippi and rare in the Missouri River.
+It is occasionally seen in the Mississippi and rare in the Missouri River.

 The orangespot is a moderately deep-bodied, slab-sided sunfish with a large mouth that extends to the front of the eye when the mouth is closed.
 The spiny dorsal fin has 10 spines and is directly connected to the soft part of the fin.
 Pectoral fins are short and rounded, usually not reaching past the eye when extended in a forward position.
 The opercular flap is long and black with a whitish margin.
-The most striking features of the orangespotted sunfish are the vivid red or orange spots on the sides of males and the more subdued brownish-orange spots on females.
+The most striking features of the Orangespotted Sunfish are the vivid red or orange spots on the sides of males and the more subdued brownish-orange spots on females.
 The sides are olive colored with profuse sprinkling of fine golden and emerald dots.
 Pelvic and anal fins are fringed in black.

 Like most sunfish family members, the orangespot is an omnivorous feeder, taking a wide variety of crustaceans and aquatic insects, both adult and larval forms, and on occasion foraging on small fish.